riff-lang/site/doc/language.md

 See the section on [regular expressions](#regex) for more information on regular expression syntax.

-### Ranges/Sequences {#ranges}
+### Ranges {#ranges}

-The `..` operator defines an integral range or sequence, which is a subtype in Riff.
-Sequences can contain an optional interval, denoted by an expression following a colon (`:`).
+The `..` operator defines an integral range, which is a subtype in Riff.
+Ranges can contain an optional interval, denoted by an expression following a colon (`:`).
 Operands can be left blank to denote the absence of a bound, which will be interpreted differently based on the operation.
-There are 8 total permutations of valid sequences in Riff.
+There are 8 total permutations of valid ranges in Riff.

 | Syntax   | Range                              |
 | :----:   | -----                              |